10 Best Corn Mazes in the Bay Area for 2021

 Day Maze open daily: 10am until 6pm; Friday and Saturday Night Maze: 6-10pm.

-The Great Peter Pumpkin Patch & Hay Maze
+The Great Peter Pumpkin Patch & Free Corn Maze

 Open Weekdays: 9am – 4pm; Weekends 9am – 5pm

-This pumpkin patch features tons of free activities including learning how to milk a cow, a free hay maze and hay pyramid, and free hay rides.
-Plus you can pick your own organic pumpkin, eat some pumpkin ice cream, and listen to live music on the weekends.
+This pumpkin patch located on a cheese farm features tons of free activities including learning how to milk a cow, a corn maze, hay maze, and free hay wagon rides.
+Plus you can pick your own organic pumpkin, eat some pumpkin ice cream, visit the farm animals, explore the “Western” town, climb the gigantic straw bale pyramid, and listen to live music on the weekends.
+There’s free admission and free parking too.

 Sonoma County’s Largest Corn Maze